jboss-bpms/openshift-cartridge-bpms/README.md

 <img title="InstanceDetails" alt="InstanceDetails" src="https://raw.githubusercontent.com/jboss-bpms/openshift-cartridge-bpms/master/example_img/7_instanceDetails.png">

-To view the path in the model follow by the instance, the user can select 'Details'.
+To view the path in the process model followed by the instance, the user can select 'Details'.
 Selecting the wiew 'Process Model' the app show the path followed by the instante throw the model

 <img title="InstancePath" alt="InstancePath" src="https://raw.githubusercontent.com/jboss-bpms/openshift-cartridge-bpms/master/example_img/8_InstancePath.png">